S665PLAYER000/CIND-820/README.md

 - I want to add precision, F1 score, and ROC curves
 - Visualize feature importances and model comparisons
-- Add support for additional algorithms (e.g. Random Forest or XGBoost)
+- Add support for additional algorithms
-- Improve class balance handling using SMOTE or reweighting

 ## Repository Contents

-- `cind820_credit_risk.ipynb`: Main notebook with code and results
+- cind820_credit_risk.ipynb: Main Colab notebook with data preparation, modeling, and evaluation results.
-- `german.data`: Raw dataset
+- german.data: Raw dataset used in this project (from UCI Machine Learning Repository).
-- `README.md`: Project overview
-- `initial_results_summary.rtf`: Draft text for report
-- `final_report.pdf`: (To be added at the end of capstone)
-- `video_walkthrough.mp4`: (To be added)
+- README.md: Overview of the project, instructions, dataset source, and links to relevant components.
+- initial_results_summary.rtf: Written summary of initial findings, to support the D2L submission.
+- CIND820_Initial_Results_StrahinjaNakic.pdf: Exported PDF version of the notebook for backup and grading.
+- video_walkthrough.mp4: 5-minute video explaining code and results.
+- final_report.pdf: Final report to be uploaded later in the capstone course.

 ## Author